skedgo/tripgo-api/docs/extensions.md

 ## Unlocking real-time data

 To get real-time data for providers who aren't using Open Data, follow the instructions for the provider below.
-If you want to use a provider that hasn't yet been connected to our system, please get in touch with our team [by mail](mailto:api@skedgo.com) or on Slack.
+If you want to use a provider that hasn't yet been connected to our system, please get in touch with our team [by mail](mailto:api@skedgo.com) or on [Slack](http://slack.tripgo.com/) (by [self-invite](http://slackin.tripgo.com/)).

 ### Live-Traffic from Google 🌎